CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 1. In the email, you should recognize the message that appears.
 The purpose of this message is to trick the user into thinking this is a legitimate email, when in fact, it's a Drive-by URL attack.

 1. To test this simulated attack, select the **Free25thAnniversaryGift@tailspintoys.com** link.
 Note what happens - the simulated drive-by URL attack displays a web page that indicates you were just phished by your IT team.
-It instructs you that legitimate sounding sites such as **https://www.prizegives.com**, which was the site linked to the **Free25thAnniversaryGift@tailspintoys.com** link, have been compromised by malicious attackers.
-So even though you may see the underlying www.prizegives.com site and you think it's legitimate, it's in fact been compromised.
+It instructs you that legitimate-sounding sites such as **https://www.prizegives.com**, which was the site linked to the **Free25thAnniversaryGift@tailspintoys.com** link, have been compromised by malicious attackers.
+So even though you may see the underlying www.prizegives.com site and think it's legitimate, it's been compromised.
 This site also shows you a list of information that could have been captured had this been a real attack.

-1. Note the additional email that arrived in Inbox from the **Security and Compliance Team**.
+1. Note the additional email that arrived in the Inbox from the **Security and Compliance Team**.
 This is a legitimate email that was sent.
 When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification.

 1. Close, the Outlook tab.

 ## Review
 In this lab, you have completed the following:

-- Configured and launch a Drive-by URL attack
+- Configured and launched a Drive-by URL attack
 - Validated the simulated Drive-by URL attack

 ## You have successfully completed the lab.